Olexandr29/eCommerce/README.md

 ```
 ./autorun-by-tags-and-browser-and-generate-allure-report-with-history.ps1
 ```
-Look at examples on the screenshots below
+Look at an example on the screenshot below
 ![Allure screen page with history (has run by script)](screenShots/3.0 Allure report with history run by ps script.png) [if you want to look at the folder where the report is saved click the link](https://github.com/Olexandr29/eCommerce/blob/main/screenShots/3.1.%20inside%20the%20project(target)%20folder%20.png)